Mis-, dis-, and malinformation

 - Rich people don’t pay taxes.

-- If I won the election it was fair, and if I lost, it was rigged.
+- It was fair if I won the election; if I lost, it was rigged.

 - Did the person try to conceal or fail to disclose information that suggests they may not be forthcoming about the situation?

 - Finding concrete evidence someone knows something is false can be hard, especially if we lack relevant expertise.

 - The answer is simple regarding content from organizations known to be political operations.

 False or misleading information spread by someone who believes the false information to be true.
 The impact of disinformation and misinformation can be the same.
 Whether false information is shared intentionally or not, it is still dangerous.